Small Business Disaster Recovery: Building IT Resilience That Actually Works

 Key Takeaway

-The difference between businesses that recover from IT disasters and those that don't usually comes down to one thing: preparation.
-This guide covers the modern 3-2-1-1-0 backup strategy, how to set realistic recovery objectives, and practical tools to build resilience without enterprise budgets.
+This guide covers the modern 3-2-1-1-0 backup strategy, how to set realistic recovery objectives (RTO and RPO), and practical tools to build IT resilience on a small business budget.

 Affiliate Disclosure: This article contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.